-regulations on the right Honduras' information are rooted in Article 80 of the 1982 Constitution, which states that "every person or association of persons has the right to submit requests to the authorities either for reasons of particular or general interest and to obtain a prompt response within the legal time period."5
+Honduras' regulations on the right to information are rooted in Article 80 of the 1982 Constitution, which states that "every person or association of persons has the right to submit requests to the authorities either for reasons of particular or general interest and to obtain a prompt response within the legal time period."5 through Legislative Decree 170-2006 and later amended by Legislative Decree number 64-2007;7 the law was officially published in the government gazette on July 17, 2007.8 regulates everything concerning the procedures to exercise the right to information, including the protection of personal data and the right of habeas data, determination of restrictions, classifications, and confidentiality of information, as well as any relevant infractions and penalties.

-Honduras has signed and ratified several international conventions and enacted domestic legislation to combat corruption.6 In 2006, the government passed the Transparency and Public Information Access Law (LTAIP), approved through Legislative Decree 170-2006 and later amended by Legislative Decree number 64-2007; the law was officially published in the government gazette on July 17, 2007.8
+Honduras has signed and ratified several international conventions and enacted domestic legislation to combat corruption.
+In 2006, the government passed the Transparency and Public Information Access Law (LTAIP), approved

-The LTAIP regulates the right to access and defines the institutions information required to provide information, including the obligation to provide it by right of office.
-The LTAIP established an independent public information institute, the IAIP, as well as a national information system, a national archival system, and a monitoring body.
-The LTAIP also regulates everything concerning the procedures to exercise the right to information, including the protection of personal data and the right of habeas data, determination of restrictions, classifications, and confidentiality of information, as well as any relevant infractions and penalties.9
+The LTAIP regulates the right to access information and defines the institutions required to provide information, including the obligation to provide it by right of office.
+The LTAIP established an independent public information institute, the IAIP, as well as a national information system, a national archival system, and a monitoring body.9 The LTAIP also